RushikeshShelar/paytm-cohort/README.md

 ## Build a basic version of PayTM
-An App built during Cohort 2.0
+An App built during Cohort 2.0 by HArkirat Singh